divya030/E-Commerce-Sales-Excel-Dashboard-/README.md

 ## Data Cleaning

 Prior to analysis, the raw data is subjected to a data cleaning process to ensure accuracy and reliability.
-This included handling missing values, removing duplicates, and handling Date-time format.

-## Excel Dashboard

-An Excel dashboard was created to present key findings and visualizations from the data analysis.
-The dashboard includes interactive charts, tables, and pivot tables to provide an intuitive and comprehensive view of the data.

-## Pivot Tables

-Pivot tables were utilized to aggregate and summarize the data, enabling easy exploration and identification of trends.
-The pivot tables allow for dynamic grouping, filtering, and calculation of metrics, providing valuable insights.
+* Date Range - April 1, 2022 to June 29, 2022
+* Columns to delete
+    Unnamed: 22 - undeterminable data
+    fulfilled-by - only value was amazon courier "easy-ship" with no other relationship ship-country - The shipping Country is India currency - the currency is Indian Rupee (INR) Sales Channel - assumed to be sold through amazon
+* Columns to delete duplicates
+    Order
+    ASIN
+* Columns to handle missing values
+    Courier Status - will fill missing with 'Unknown' promotion-ids - will fill missing with 'No Promotion' Amount - will fill missing with 0, since 97% of of all Orders with missing Amount are cancelled ship-city - will fill missing with 'Unknown' ship-state- will fill missing with 'Unknown'
+    ship-postal-code - will fill missing with 'Unknown'
+* Columns to Add
+    Promotion status - TRUE for sales promotion, FALSE if there is No promotion to increase sales Customer type - Customer for regular customer, Business for B2B

 ## Findings